 Unlike other fish, salmon and trout are very fragile.
 Even though they may swim away, the mortality rate is very high on released salmon and trout.
 In addition, our fishery is a “put and take” fishery.
 Excluding some naturally reproducing salmon from the northern part of Michigan, the fish we catch were planted for the purpose of being caught.

+This is another of the most frequently asked charter boat questions that we get.
+Our equipment is specialized specifically for the way we fish.
 We’d prefer you don’t bring your own rods and reels; ours are quality equipment made for the job.
 Bringing along your own lures is OK; come to think of it, if we use your lures then we can’t be blamed if we don’t catch many fish!

 Mostly sports and tackle shops, the same places that you might.
 We are Pro-Staff for a couple quality manufacturers so those specific items come straight from the factory.